CA Agile Central Portfolio Manager Quick Start Guide

-To quickly get started with Rally Portfolio Manager, you should understand the following concepts:
+To quickly get started with CA Agile Central Portfolio Manager, you should understand the following concepts:

 - Plan for portfolio management